1st Grade Enrichment Program

 "Every child should have the chance to be exceptional without exception."~Dr. Joseph Renzulli

-Welcome to the winter semester of our Enrichment program of STEAM Enrichment Clusters for Grade 2 to begin on Thursday, February 7th.
-Our eight week program affords every child an opportunity to participate in a STEAM-based Enrichment slot.
+Welcome to the first grade semester of our Enrichment program of STEAM Enrichment Clusters to begin on Thursday, May 2nd.
+Our program affords every child an opportunity to participate in a STEAM-based Enrichment slot.
 This broad enrichment initiative reflects our deep commitment to enabling each student to discover and take pride in the gifts and talents with which she or he is endowed as well as our commitment to championing a broader conception of giftedness.

 Your children will have the opportunity to explore an area of interest, talent, or passion in depth in science, technology, engineering, art-as-design, or math, while in a small group with other students and a facilitator who also share this interest.
 The challenging learning pursued is grounded in the production of a product, performance, or service for an authentic audience.